kfl/only_funs/README.md

 Companion code and material for the *Only Funs* streaming series.

-Last Stream
+Next Stream
 -----------

-Friday, January 22, 15:00 (CET)
+Thursday, February 4, 15:00 (CET)